 You are here: Home Garlic Calendar

-Current news...
-February 2nd, 2016...
+Current news: March 2018...
 We are now taking preseason orders!
-All preseason orders placed now will be shipped starting in mid September, 2016.
+All preseason orders placed now will be shipped starting in mid September, 2018.
+The sooner you place your pre-season order for the fall garlic planting season, the sooner it will be shipped.
+So if you live in the North, please order early for mid September delivery.
 Please order your organic garlic seed varieties soon as they sell out very quickly!
 Use this handy month by month guide to help you learn how to grow garlic in your garden.
 Growing garlic is fun for the whole family and we are happy to help you grow your own organic garlic seed.
 Our gourmet organic garlic can either be eaten or used for planting garlic stock in the fall.

 Note: See our Photo Gallery for a sequential view of the garlic season.